 A stance is generally thought of as a set position, but in skiing we are always changing direction and speed and do not stay in the same positions for very long.
 This means that our stance must constantly change, so it is best explained as a variable position that changes depending on variables like direction, speed and the angle of the slope, with other elements added when necessary.

-Below I have listed the key elements to a stance, with some of the reasons for them and things they imply, then below that there is an explanation of how a stance is composed from the bottom up.
+Below the key elements to a stance are listed, with some of the reasons for them and things they imply, then below that there is an explanation of how a stance is composed from the bottom up.

 A good stance must: